 - That’s like flipping burgers for $95k per year, it’s just not going to happen!

 Something seems fishy here..but okay, let’s continue anyways and give it a try!

 Here’s info I took from one of their sites, LOL – such BS!!

 |Emails Process Per Day||Amount you Make per Email||100% Guaranteed Daily Income|

 2.)
 You pay your “activation fee”

 You sent in your payment (also $25.00, or whatever the ammount they claim you can earn) and you’re ready to receive your assignments!
-(Kinda funny that the $25.00 YOU’RE paying is the same you can get paid per email processed, hmmmmmm?)
+(Who do you think got that $25.00 and is now processing YOUR email?)